Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/3767/

 ### How to use Force Directed App
-This app was created to allow IT Operations administrators and the security team to visualize there networks, attack paths inside an environment, connections between objects.
+This app was created to allow IT Operations administrators and the security team to visualize there networks, attack paths inside an environment, connections between objects.<br>
 The limits are endless.
 Some of the features that are supported in this app are:

 - Customisation to Attract and Repel Forces